Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 So, to sum up – your transmission fluid must be at a safe level.
 If it’s too high (or too low), you’ll find yourself in a costly or even perilous situation.

-It will prevent a costly transmission repair or replacement.
+It will prevent an expensive transmission repair or replacement.

-Keep an eye on your transmission fluid, and check it as part of monthly maintenance.
-That way, you can be sure you’re doing your bit to look after your vehicle.
+Keep an eye on your transmission fluid, and check it as part of regular maintenance.
+That way, you can be certain you’re doing your bit to look after your vehicle.

 Stay safe out there!